Register Your Spruce Number

 What is the registration fee?

-The registration fee covers industry fees required to register and verify business phone numbers.
-This fee is not a fee related to Spruce’s services.
-Spruce is collecting and passing along the fees without markup as a one-time charge per organization.
+The registration fee covers the mandatory industry fees that are required to register and verify business phone numbers that will be used to send SMS text messages.
+This fee is not a fee related to Spruce’s services, and Spruce is collecting and passing along the fees without markup, as a one-time charge for each organization.

 The one-time $19 dollar registration fee includes: